wp-plugins/just-writing/readme.txt

 If it's not working for you try another browser.

-= Why can't the browser full screen mode be auto loaded like DFWM =
+= Why can't the browser full screen mode be auto loaded like DFW =

 Two words for you: Browser Security.

 Modern browsers support full screen mode but they only activate it when a user clicks on a button, there's no way to fake it through JavaScript.
 Thats so that a malicous web site doesn't try and impersonate your OS and get you to enter a password that it steal.

-The other issue is that full screen mode is de-activated as soon as you leave the current page, so for example Just Writing could link full screen mode to the DFWM "click" in the post list, but as soon as the browser leaves the post list to load the editor page full screen mode will be deactivated.
+The other issue is that full screen mode is de-activated as soon as you leave the current page, so for example Just Writing could link full screen mode to the DFW "click" in the post list, but as soon as the browser leaves the post list to load the editor page full screen mode will be deactivated.

-= I'm using WordPress 4.1 and something isn't working right with Just Writing =

-Just Writing is currently in beta for WordPress 4.1, please open a thread on the WordPress support forum with your problem so it can be addressed.

 == Screenshots ==

-1. Pre installation DFWM.
+1. Pre installation DFW.
-2. Post installation DFWM.
+2. Post installation DFW.
 3. User preferences screen.
 4. Advanced user preferences options.
-5. A real DFWM!
+5. A real DFW!
 6. Administration screen.

 == Changelog ==
+= 3.7 =
+* Release date: August 11, 2015
+* Update to support WordPress 4.3.

 = 3.6.2 =
 * Release date: January 28, 2015
 * Update utility class to avoid re-declaration errors.